splunk/splunk-operator/docs/PremiumApps.md

 Common issues that may be encountered are :
 * ES installation failed as you used default sslEnablement mode ("strict") - enable Splunk Web SSL in web.conf.
+See the secton [Special consideration while using ssl enabled mode of strict in SHC](#special-consideration-while-using-ssl-enabled-mode-of-strict-in-shc)
 * Ansible task timeouts - raise associated timeout (splunkdConnectionTimeout, rcvTimeout, etc.)
-* Pod Recycles - raise livenessProbe value
+* Pod Recycles - raise livenessProbe value.

 ### Current Limitations